Vadsø Airport: Facilities

 The airport is located at Kiby, 4 km east of the town center of Vadsø.
 The terminal has a capacity of 170 passengers per hour and can handle two simultaneous Dash 8-100 aircraft.
 The asphalt runway is 880 m long and aligned 08–26, roughly east–west, and equipped with a SCAT-I landing system, based on the Global Positioning System.
 The airport has paid parking, a taxi stand and five car rental companies.
 The airport area is cramped and there is little room for further expansion.
-Should the airport be expanded in the future a new terminal is needed, since it's located too close to the runway according to safety rules.
+Should the airport be expanded in the future a new terminal is needed, since it is located too close to the runway according to safety rules.
 It is planned to in that case place it southeast of the present terminal.
 An alternative is to build a new airport somewhere between Vadsø and Vardø which would serve both towns (the distance to a halfway point between the cities is 37 km).

 Airlines and destinations

 Vadsø is served by Widerøe, which operates 39-seat Dash 8-100 aircraft to other communities in Finnmark.
 The routes are operated as public service obligations financed by the Ministry of Transport and Communications.
 The airport served 77,348 passengers, 6,967 aircraft movements and handled 294 tonnes of cargo in 2014.

 The distance from Vadsø Airport to Kirkenes Airport, Høybuktmoen is 38 km by air and 165 km by road.
 For the year starting on 1 April 2008 this segment had 12,136 passengers to Kirkenes and 9,573 from Kirkenes.
 A large portion of these transfer to Oslo-bound flights at Høybuktmoen.
 The driving time from Vadsø to Kirkenes is between two and three hours, as the road runs around Varangerfjorden.
 There is a proposal that a fast ferry service could start on the route, or even a tunnel to be built.
 Another proposal is to improve the road to mostly allow 90 km/h, the highest allowed speed limit on ordinary roads in Norway, giving two hours drive time.
-The road to Vardø (70 km) also has such a proposal, if the Vardø airport is to be closed as suggested.
+The road to Vardø (70 km) also has such a proposal, if the Vardø Airport is to be closed as suggested.
 But no such road improvement, speedboat or tunnel proposal is under detailed investigation as of 2021.

 Statistics

 Accidents and incidents

 On 4 January 1984 a Cessna aircraft crashed into the sea after take-off from the airport.
 Three people were killed, although no bodies or the wreck were found, only parts.
-Because the airport was not manned at the time of the accident, it was not reported until fourteen hours after it occurred.
+Because the airport was not staffed at the time of the accident, it was not reported until fourteen hours after it occurred.